-- s (string or Unicode) [const char ] Convert a Python string or Unicode object to a C pointer to a character string.
-You must not provide storage for the string itself; a pointer to an existing string is stored into the character pointer variable whose address you pass.
+s (str) [const char ] Convert a Unicode object to a C pointer to a character string.
+A pointer to an existing string is stored in the character pointer variable whose address you pass.
 The C string is NUL-terminated.
 The Python string must not contain embedded NUL bytes; if it does, a TypeError exception is raised.
-Unicode objects are converted to C strings using the default encoding.
-If this conversion fails, a UnicodeError is raised. - s# (string, Unicode or any read buffer compatible object) [const char , int (or Py_ssize_t, see below)] This variant on s stores into two C variables, the first one a pointer to a character string, the second one its length.
-In this case the Python string may contain embedded null bytes.
-Unicode objects pass back a pointer to the default encoded string version of the object if such a conversion is possible.
-All other read-buffer compatible objects pass back a reference to the raw internal data representation.
+Unicode objects are converted to C strings using 'utf-8' encoding.
+If this conversion fails, a UnicodeError is raised.